Martin Olav Sabo Bridge: 2012 structural failures

 Late on the night of February 19, 2012, the two longest support cables on the bridge were found detached and lying across the bridge deck below.
 The bridge was closed shortly thereafter to all traffic.
 The portion of Hiawatha Avenue that passes underneath the bridge was also closed, and light rail service was suspended on the tracks that pass beneath the bridge.

 The light rail resumed service on February 24, 2012, after emergency supports were placed underneath the bridge and a second pair of cables were removed due to cracks in their anchor points.
 Hiawatha Avenue was reopened to traffic underneath the bridge on February 27, 2012.

 The original cable failure was due to cracks in diaphragm plates that anchor the ends of the cables to the steel tower, and significant cracks have subsequently been found in three of those anchorages.
 The engineering firm Wiss, Janney, Elstner Associates, Inc. was hired to investigate how the diaphragm plates became compromised.
 On June 8, 2012, a summary report of the investigation was released in which the failure was attributed to wind-induced "cable vibrations that induce damaging stress range cycles at fatigue sensitive details in the cable diaphragm plates."
 The effect of cable vibrations caused by wind was not included in the original design package for the bridge.

 The bridge reopened for bicycle and pedestrian traffic on June 1, 2012, with temporary support structures in place.
 New plates were designed, and the bridge was closed once more between September 23, 2012, and November 19, 2012, to allow them to be retrofitted as permanent repairs.

+2023 Repairs

+An inspection in 2020 found voids and rusting in the concrete around two of the cable points on the side of the bridge.
+Starting on May 15, 2023 and completing in September, 2023, the cable points were reinforced by adding steel reinforcements to the anchors.
+During the repairs, traffic below the bridge on Hiawatha Ave S was reduced to one or two lanes.